Social Perception of Faces in a Vision-Language Model: Results

 \paragraph{Non-protected attributes cause as much social perception variation as protected ones} CausalFace allows us to systematically compare variations in perception due to legally protected attributes (e.g., age, race, and gender) as well as unprotected attributes that are usually not included in bias analyses.

 \autoref{fig:compare_diff} aggregates the statistics of $\Delta$ cosine similarities between CLIP embeddings of pairs of face images, which are identical apart from variation across the chosen attribute (x-axis).
 Legally protected attributes are shown in orange, and non-protected attributes are shown in purple.
-For comparison, the gray violin represents the variation across different seeds (``pseudo-identities") within the same demographic groups.
+For comparison, the gray violin represents the variation across different seeds (``pseudo-identities'') within the same demographic groups.
 The largest variation occurs across different identities (Wilcoxon Rank-Sum test, independent samples, $p<0.001$), meaning faces/identities within a demographic group cause more variation than different demographic groups of the same pseudo-identity.

-Furthermore, smiling introduces more variation than age (Wilcoxon Rank-Sum test, independent samples, $p<0.001$), and lighting introduces as much variation as age (Wilcoxon Rank-Sum test, independent samples, $p=0.06$).
+Furthermore, smiling introduces more variation than age ($p<0.001$), and lighting introduces as much variation as age ($p=0.06$).
 In other words, protected and non-protected attributes cause comparable amounts of variation.
 Thus, considering a wide spectrum of protected and non-protected variables is necessary to understand and measure biases comprehensively.
 CausalFace is unique in providing the necessary attribute annotations.